-VI.
-Violations
+section III.
+Tiered Violations

-- a.
-Compliance - i.
-Failure to comply with the aforementioned and subsequent regulations may result in a violation as determined by the Election Commission. - b.
-Reporting - i.
-A student who wishes to report an alleged violation of the Election Regulations may do so by filing a written account or online report of the alleged violation with the Election Commission within seventy-two (72) hours of the alleged violation.
-The violation report can be found at election.tamu.edu. - c.
-Tiered Violations - i.
-Violations of these Regulations shall be divided into two (2) tiers according to severity, intent and impact on the campaigning process.
+(a) Violations of these Regulations shall be divided into two tiers according to severity, intent and impact on the campaigning process.
 These tiers should act as a guideline for candidates and the Commissioner, and decisions of the Commissioner may bridge these tiers if found necessary.
 The amount a certain tier suggests for a violation is only a guideline, and final sanction amounts and degrees are at the discretion of the Commissioner.
+The tiers shall be as follows:

+(1) Tier 1

-The tiers shall be as follows: - i.
-Tier 1 - a.
-Major offenses.
-Major violations include, but are not limited to: offenses against local, state or federal law to any degree; sabotage of opposing campaigns; voting fraud, falsified documents (including finance reports); withheld finance reports and ethics/Honor Code violations. - 1.
-Voting fraud shall include but not be limited to voting using another student's credentials, physically selecting options on the ballot of another voter, or anything else deemed to be voting fraud by the Election Commissioner.
+- (i) Major offenses.
+Major violations include, but are not limited to: offenses against local, state or federal law to any degree; sabotage of opposing campaigns; voting fraud, falsified documents (including finance reports); withheld finance reports and ethics/Honor Code violations. - (2) Tier 2 - (i) Minor offenses.
+Minor violations include, but are not limited to: pre-campaigning, finance violations, and offenses not included within the major violations criteria as determined by the Election Commission and these regulations.

-Further Certified By: Weger 115
+section IV.
+Fines

-- ii.
-Tier 2 - a.
-Minor offenses.
-Minor violations include, but are not limited to: pre-campaigning, finance violations, and offenses not included within the major violations criteria as determined by the Election Commission and these regulations. - d.
-Fines - Major violations shall be assessed by the entire Election Commission.
+Major violations shall be assessed by the entire Election Commission.
 Meetings shall be called at the discretion of the Election Commissioner to address potential major violations.
-During these meetings, the Election Commissioner shall direct the Election Commission to discuss the violations at hand, take into account all evidence presented, and vote on one (1) of two (2) reasonable actions: - i.
-A maximum fine of 15% of the candidate's allotted budget. - ii.
-Disqualification - ii.
-Decisions must be the result of a majority of the Election Commission members present.
+During these meetings, the Election Commissioner shall direct the Election Commission to discuss the

+- (a) violations at hand, take into account all evidence presented, and vote on one of two reasonable actions: - (1) A maximum fine of 15% of the candidate's allotted budget. - (2) Disqualification. - (b) Decisions must be the result of a majority of the Election Commission members present.
 The Election Commissioner shall be a non-voting member unless he/she is required to achieve a majority.
-The Election Commissioner shall notify the candidate of the decision through the "Major Violation Report" within seventy-two (72) hours of the Election Commission meeting. - iii.
-Minor violations shall be assessed within twenty-four (24) hours of the report by the Election Commission.
+The Election Commissioner shall notify the candidate of the decision through the "Major Violation Report" within seventy-two (72) hours of the Election Commission meeting. - (c) Minor violations shall be assessed within twenty-four (24) hours of the report by the Election Commission. - (1) Candidates filing under a Major Race shall be subject to a base \$20 fine.
+Each subsequent related offense shall result in an additional fine, with a \$5 increase to the amount of the last fine.